Gavin & Stacey: Awards

-The show was nominated for and won several awards throughout its run, with two notable wins being the British Academy Television Awards (BAFTAs) Audience Award, and the British Comedy Awards Best TV Comedy Award, both in 2008.
+The show was nominated for, and won, several awards throughout its run, with two notable wins being the British Academy Television Awards Audience Award, and the British Comedy Awards Best TV Comedy Award, both in 2008.

-In the December 2007 British Comedy Awards, the show won Best New British TV Comedy, losing in the Best New TV Comedy category to Peep Show.
+In the 2007 British Comedy Awards, the show won Best New British TV Comedy, losing in the Best New TV Comedy category to Peep Show.
 James Corden and Ruth Jones won Best Male and Female Comedy Newcomer respectively, with fellow cast members Mathew Horne and Joanna Page having also been nominated in the same categories.
 The show was also named Best New British TV Sitcom in the 2007 The Comedy.co.uk Awards.

 In April 2008 the show won two awards in the BAFTAs, the Audience Award, and Best Comedy Performance for James Corden.
 In December 2008 the show won Best TV Comedy in the 2008 British Comedy Awards.
 In the 2009 BAFTAs Rob Brydon was nominated for Best Comedy Performance as Bryn.

 In the National Television Awards in January 2010, Gavin and Stacey won the award for Best Comedy.

-In January 2020, the series won the "Impact Award" at The National Television Awards.
+In January 2020, the series won the "Impact Award" at the 25th National Television Awards.
+It also won the 2020 British Academy Television Award for Virgin TV's Must-See Moment ("Nessa proposes to Smithy").

 Critical reaction

-Immediately after the end of series 2, in April 2008 The Guardian described the show as the "BBC 3's biggest breakout comedy hit since Little Britain", while Deborah Orr wrote that the show was "amiable, unpretentious, well-scripted, nicely acted and archly amusing.
-It's a good series, taking its place in a well-worn comedic progression, stretching back to The Liver Birds".
+Immediately after the end of series 2, in April 2008 The Guardian described the show as "BBC Three's biggest breakout comedy hit since Little Britain", while Deborah Orr wrote that the show was "amiable, unpretentious, well-scripted, nicely acted and archly amusing.
+It's a good series, taking its place in a well-worn comedic progression, stretching back to The Liver Birds."

 Just before the third series aired, The Independent described how the show had developed from a respectable début on BBC Three to an award-winning show with mainstream popularity after the BBC One Christmas special, although it noted a perception from some that the show shouldn't "get above itself".
 With its mainstream acceptance, however, it was of the opinion that the show had all the ingredients to become an "audience-pleasing family sitcom in the tradition of Only Fools and Horses and The Royle Family – churning out series after series and Christmas special after Christmas special", although by then, the writers had already ruled out future full series.
 In 2019, Gavin & Stacey was named the 17th-greatest British sitcom of all time in a poll by Radio Times.